 What is an apostille?

 The apostille confirms the authenticity of a document.
 This confirmation of authenticity is only possible for public documents.
-The apostille is used when the document is to be used across national borders.
-It is a certification formula based on the Hague Convention.1Convention on the Exemption of Foreign Documents from Authentication, BGBl 1968/27 An apostille is possible in the states that have signed the Hague Authentication Convention.
+The apostille is used when a notarised document is to be used across national borders.
+It is a legalisation formula based on the Hague Convention.
+An apostille is possible in countries that have signed the Hague Legalisation Convention.

 A large number of countries around the world have joined a convention that greatly simplifies the authentication of public documents for use abroad.
 This convention is known as the Hague Convention of 5.10.1961 Abolishing the Requirement of Legalisation for Foreign Public Documents (briefly: Hague Convention).
-In its scope of application, the Convention reduces the authentication process to a single formality: the issuance of an authentication certificate by a state authority.
-This certificate is referred to as Apostille designated.2Fucik in Fasching/Konecny3 § 121 JN
+In its scope of application, the Convention reduces the cross-border authentication process to a single formality: the issuance of an authentication certificate by a state authority.
+This certificate is referred to as Apostille designated.

-The purpose of the apostille is to facilitate interstate legal relations.
-If the President of the Regional Court issues an apostille, this is sufficient for the formalities vis-à-vis the Contracting States to the Hague Convention.
-3Fucik in Fasching/Konecny3 § 121 JN
+The purpose of the apostille is to facilitate cross-border legal transactions.
+If the competent authority in a contracting state issues an apostille, this is sufficient for the formalities vis-à-vis the contracting states of the Hague Convention.

 When do I need an apostille?